lynnpepin/diy-static-site-generator/README.md

 ### Improve `index.html`

-* Parse and sort by dates
-* Parse dates and titles without `lxml`; draw from Markdown instead.
+* Parse dates and titles without `lxml`; draw from Markdown instead!
+   * Would require refactoring the workflow...
-* Index page should organize by category and then by date.
+* Index page should organize by category too...
+* And then list the top 10 posts.
 * Build a by-category page.
    * "Featured" blogposts